 The Farmhouse has been little altered, but The Captain’s House, has gone through a number of different stages.
 First there was the small house already described.
 Then a building was added onto its lower end, blocking a window in the gable.
 It is thought that the new building began life as a cow-house, because a drain runs out of it directly under one of the sides of the fireplace, which must therefore be a later addition, to convert this end into a house as well.
 A house it certainly was in 1860 when Arthur Berryman (known to family tradition as Captain Arthur) was born there.
 Soon afterwards, however, the upper end was enlarged, with a full second storey added.
 The family moved in there, and the lower end became a cow-house or stable again, and has remained so.
 This had happened by the time of the 1881 census, when an uninhabited house was recorded.

-To read more about the history of Lower Porthmeor please click here.
+To read the full history album for Lower Porthmeor please click here.